blendimaliqi/youtube-music-volume-control/PRIVACY.md

 - Does NOT use any third-party services
 - Does NOT integrate with external APIs
-- Only interacts with music.youtube.com's native volume controls
+- Only interacts with music.youtube.com's native audio system

 ## Updates